 Are individuals with darker skin tones or those who are mixed not beautiful?

 Why cannot people with hair textures other than straight do hair care routines that are right for them?

 Why is it frowned upon to seek therapists and help when people are at their limit?

 Japanese dramas, TV shows, and commercials continue to portray distinct beauty standards here and there, making me question so many things.
 There is still a trend towards fair, thin bodies.
 Whitening skincare products are still popular, and there are still women who are aspiring to be as thin as a model.
 Similarly, men are considered “cute” or “handsome” only if they are tall in addition to being thin.
-I have also seen female comedians and TV personalities being teased about their face or body many times.
+I have also seen female comedians and TV personalities being teased about their faces or body many times.
 They get told to stand next to models and be emphasized about how short their legs are.
-They get compared to idols about the size of their face or breasts.
+They get compared to idols of the size of their face or breasts.

 “But it’s like their job to get picked on”

 “Who do they think they are, wanting people to stop picking on them when they’re comedians? lol “

 Is it morally right to make the audience laugh by making fun of someone’s face or body?
 What is the point of maintaining and advertising such beauty standards when they exclude so many people?

 Instead of comparing yourself to others, try to look for things that you love about yourself.
 It is normal that your body is bigger, smaller, fairer, or darker than the “average” regardless of gender.
 It is totally okay to gain or lose weight at your pace and comfort.
 Even if you have a different point of view than others, fearlessly speak up for yourself.
 And even if your body does not fit the “average,” love your body for how it is and yourself for who you are.

 In hopes that everyone will be able to live the way they want to.